VU-Programming/OOFP-snake/README.md

 ## 2.2 Peer review

- You will review and grade the snake implementations of 2.1 by 3 other students using the grading guidelines in 5.
+ You will review and grade the snake implementations of 2.1 by 3 other students using the grading guidelines (to be published).
 The codegrade system will assign implementations for you to grade.
 For each implementation, do the following:
 * Check for offenses of the guide and document them in the codegrade system